IBM/db2forzosdeveloperextension-about/docs/tuning-sql-queries/setting-up-a-tuning-environment.md

 ## Tuning without a tuning profile

 The use of tuning profiles is optional if you are using Db2 Developer Extension 2.1.6 and SQL Tuning Services APAR PH60806 has been applied.
 If you decide to not use a tuning profile, the authentication information in the database connection is used instead.
+Tuning without a profile supports security mechanism 3 and is required for security mechanism 7 and 9.

 If you are tuning SQL without a tuning profile and you are using MFA, you will be prompted to enter an MFA token twice: when you first connect to Db2 and again when you initiate the tuning action.
 The tokens must be unique.
 Use the IBM Verify app to generate these MFA tokens.

+**Note:** Tuning without a profile enables you to select and run multiple tuning actions simultaneously.
+When you do so, the results for each of the tuning actions that you run will share the same Job ID.

 ## Creating EXPLAIN tables